alexkato29/cuda-gemm/README.md

 This repo walks through several implementations of ***single precision generalized matrix multiplication***, or just **SGEMM**.
 Each implementation aims to be increasingly optimized than the last.

 All kernels were profiled on a **NVIDIA T4 GPU** via Google Cloud Platform.
+This was an educational project as I learn about the CUDA programming model.

 ## Repo Organization
 - `src/kernels/` - Different implementations of SGEMM kernels.